-My office hours are TBA or by appointment.
+My office hours are by appointment.

-The TA will have two hours of office hours in room 213/214 each week.

-(In weeks where there is a TA session, there will be no TA office hours.)
+The TA will have two times of office hours in room 213/214 each week and each time will be two hours.
+(In weeks where there is a TA session, there will be no TA office hours or only one 2-hour TA office hour session.)
 Please DO make use of these office hours to clarify any course-related question you may have.